 - Popping or clicking noise when chewing or speaking

 These symptoms significantly affect our patient’s daily life and can become unbearable over time.
 However, our treatment options have proven to be very effective.
-Our common TMJ treatment solution is prescribing a nightguard, which is very similar to a mouthguard.
+Our common TMJ treatment solution is prescribing a nightguard, which is similar to a mouthguard.

 Our night guards are custom-made to fit comfortably and securely in your mouth.
 Nightguards are only worn at night and help adjust your jaw’s resting position to prevent teeth from grinding and reducing tension over time.
 For many patients, the nightly use of this oral appliance can greatly reduce their TMJ symptoms.